coopercenter/temoatools/README.md

     9) Select OK and OK again
     10) It may take several minutes for PyCharm to update

-5) Verify installation was successful
+5) Verify installation was successful by running baselines example
-    1) Open examples/baselines/baselines_run.py from Project
+    1) Open examples\baselines\baselines_run.py from Project
     2) From main menu: "Run" -> "Run"
+    3) Open examples\baselines\baselines_analyze.py from Project
+    4) From main menu: "Run" -> "Run"
+    5) Navigate to examples/baselines/results to see plots

 Notes:
 - The main advantage of this method is tobe able to easily update to the latest version of the code using Git: